 Fibrinogen is an essential clotting factor that helps your body heal from injuries.
-Low levels can cause excessive bleeding and pregnancy complications.
-Keep reading to understand what can cause your levels to drop too low and what you can do to increase them.
+Low levels can cause excessive bleeding.
+Keep reading to understand what can cause fibrinogen levels to drop too low and what you can do to increase them.

 According to the World Federation of Hemophilia, low fibrinogen blood levels account for about 7% of bleeding disorders worldwide, which are more common in women than men .

-Acquired hypofibrinogenemia, defined as fibrinogen deficiency developed later in life, is most often caused by excessive blood loss.
+Low fibrinogen (acquired hypofibrinogenemia) is most often caused by excessive blood loss.
 This is because most of the body’s fibrinogen has been used up to stop the bleeding .

-Urokinase is a trombolitic (“clot-busting”) drug that decreased blood fibrinogen levels by an average of 35% in a study of 204 patients with stroke after 24 hours .
+Urokinase is a thrombolytic (“clot-busting”) drug that decreased blood fibrinogen levels by an average of 35% after 24h in a study of 204 patients with stroke .

 People with low fibrinogen are recommended to avoid aspirin or other blood thinners that will further decrease their ability to form blood clots unless prescribed by a doctor .

-On the other hand, doctors often recommend anticoagulant drugs (such as heparin, aspirin, or Lepirudin) as an add-on to fibrinogen replacement therapy to help reduce the likelihood of an internal blood clot .
+On the other hand, doctors often recommend anticoagulant drugs (such as heparin or aspirin) as an add-on to fibrinogen replacement therapy to help reduce the likelihood of an internal blood clot .